zalyoung/gitlab-handbook/content/handbook/marketing/marketing-operations/humantic-ai.md

 ### Google Calendar

-When Google Calendar is [configured with Humantic AI](/handbook/marketing/marketing-operations/humantic-ai/#setup-google-calendar),you'll receive an email provide buyer and personality insights of all meeting attendees 1hr to 30 min prior to a scheduled meeting.
+When Google Calendar is [configured with Humantic AI](/handbook/marketing/marketing-operations/humantic-ai/#setup-google-calendar), you'll receive an email provide buyer and personality insights of all meeting attendees 1hr to 30 min prior to a scheduled meeting.

 ### Groove

 1. Go to the Action page.
 1. Pick a prospect with an email action.
+1. Click on the action icon and make sure the Groove omnibar is open.
+1. Check on the Humantic AI chrome browser for their personality details.
+1. When you are ready, select the `Personalize` button on the bottom left of the email editor.
-1. Click on the arrow on icon.
+1. Click on the check mark to accept the personalize email copy.
-1. When the email editor will pop up, click on the yellow button: `Personalize` to customize your email copy based on the prospect's personality type, then send.
+1. Edit the copy as needed.
+1. And send!

 ## DISC Selling